tearitco/SRW-Engine-MV-Public/docs/manual.md

 \<mechTransformsInto:1\>: The id of the mech into which the mech can transform.<br>
 \<mechTransformWill:0\>: The required will for transformation.<br>
 \<mechTransformRestores:0\> If 1 the mech will recover all HP and EN after transforming.
 If 0 the old HP and EN will carry over.<br>
-\<mechTransformedActor:1\> If specified the unit's pilot will be set to the actor with specified id after transforming.
+\<mechTransformedActor:1\> If specified the unit's pilot will be set to the actor with the specified id after transforming.

 ### Combining Units